Joystream/joystream/devops/kubernetes/query-node/README.md

    The GraphQl server is accessible at `https://<ENDPOINT>/server/graphql` and indexer at `https://<ENDPOINT>/indexer/graphql`

+1. If you are using Minikube, run `minikube service node-network -n $(pulumi stack output namespaceName)`

+   This will setup a proxy for your `query-node` service, which can then be accessed at the URL given in the output

 1. Access the Kubernetes Cluster using `kubectl`

    To access your new Kubernetes cluster using `kubectl`, we need to set up the